gucorpling/gitdox/README.md

 docker start gitdox
 ```

-If for whatever reason you need to manually edit GitDox files, you may start a
+If you need to manually edit GitDox files, you may start a
 bash session inside of the Docker container:

 ```bash